aimicrocot/microcot-preset/README.md

   Click here:
 </summary>

 — Microcot ~ best enabled selectively when you want to address him via OOC.
 A roleplayer and commentator, a cute zoomer with cat-like habits.
-Can slightly help with censor filters.
-Currently consists of 2 modules: one funny-cringe style, one more assistant-like
+Can slightly help with censor filters

 — RU/EN language ~ enable if bot keep writing in English/Russian despite your language posts (lifehack: always duplicate foreign names in Russian in the character card so the model doesn't get confused)